 Dr. Gloria Bueno

 Is a Lecturer and Principal Research at School of Engineering in UCLM, at Ciudad Real, Spain since 2002.
 She holds a PhD in Machine Vision obtained at Coventry University in 1998.
 She has carried on her research activities at different research centres, such as: Centro de Estudios e Investigaciones Técnicas de Guipuzkoa – San Sebastián (E), Centre National de la Recherche Scientifique, Hôpitaux Civil & Telecommunication School, Univ.
 Louis Pasteur, Strasbourg (FR) and Gilbert Gilkes & Gordon Technology, Kendal (UK).
 She is leading different national and European research project in biomedical image processing.
 Her current interests are in signal and image processing, modeling and artificial intelligence.

 His research interests are mainly focused on computer vision and pattern recognition.
 He is the author of more than 50 refereed papers in journals and conferences.
 He has published two books on OpenCV.
 He has served as visiting researcher at Carnegie Mellon University (USA) , Imperial College London (UK) and Leica Biosystems (Ireland).
 Currently, he works as an associate professor at UCLM and contributes to VISILAB.
 He is a Senior Member of IEEE and is affiliated with the AAAI, SIANI, CEA-IFAC, AEPIA, AERFAI-IAPR and The Computer Vision Foundation.
-He serves as an Academic Editor of Journal PLoS ONE and Associate Editor of IEEE Consumer Electronics.
-He is the coordinator of European Project “Eyes of Things”, an Innovation Action to be funded within the H2020 programme.
+He serves as an Academic Editor of Journal PLoS ONE.
+He has been coordinator of European Project “Eyes of Things”, an Innovation Action funded by the H2020 programme.
 Reviewer / Technical Expert for EU programs such as Eurostars.

 Associate Professor and principal researcher at the UCLM in the School of Informatics (Ciudad Real, Spain) since January 1999.
 Electrical Engineer and Doctor of Robotics and Artificial Intelligence from Polytechnic University of Madrid (UPM).
 He has made his previous research in the Industrial Automation Institute, CSIC (Arganda del Rey, Spain) and The Robotics Institute, Carnegie Mellon University (Pittsburgh, USA).
 He has participated in national and international projects in the areas of Distributed Artificial Intelligence and Advanced Robotics.
 His current interests are focused on the implementation of intelligent systems and computer vision applications.